 Cross fixation is the use of the right eye to view the left visual field and the use of the left eye to view the right visual field.
 This behavior is very common in children with infantile esotropia.
 Cross fixation often causes the appearance of not looking directly at a target and parents often wonder if vision is reduced.

 Children with infantile esotropia are usually not more nearsighted or farsighted than those without crossing.
 However, if farsighted, spectacles may be prescribed.

 Surgery is performed when any associated amblyopia has been treated and the amount of esotropia is stable.
-Surgery performed prior to 2 years of age has been found to give better long term results and surgical repair typically occurs during the first year of life.
+Surgery performed prior to 2 years of age has been found to give better visual prognosis.

 The reoperation rate is variable.
 In the scientific literature it has been reported to be as low as 11% and as high as 69%.

 Most children with infantile esotropia demonstrate a deficit of depth perception when old enough to be tested reliably.
-If esotropia is corrected before 2 years of age, there is a better chance of developing the ability to use the eye at the same time (binocularity).
+If esotropia is corrected before 2 years of age, there is a better chance of developing the ability to use both eyes together, which is referred to as binocularity.

 More technical information may be found on the EyeWiki Site.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶